reutrose/HERo_backend/README.md

 - The `.env` file is excluded from the repository for security reasons.
 - If the `.env` file is missing, you must create your own PostgreSQL database and configure the connection in the `.env` file.
 - The frontend (React) is in a separate repository.

-## Submission Instructions

-- Ensure that the `venv` folder is excluded from the repository.
-- Upload the project to GitHub/GitLab.
-- Submit the repository link via the digital campus assignment box.

 ---